 Self-employed farmers have similar duties to employers.
 Farmers must conduct their operations in such a manner so as not to put persons at risk (e.g. visitors, especially children and contractors)

-Farmers must notify any work accident which prevents anyone carrying out their normal duties for more than three calendar days.
-Specified dangerous occurrences such as fires, explosions and chemical spillages must also be notified
+Farmers must notify any workplace injury which prevents anyone carrying out their normal duties for more than three calendar days.
+Specified dangerous occurrences such as fires, explosions and chemical spillages must also be notified.

 Farm Workers Must